ricckkyy/Stale-Price-Feed/README.md

 On-Chain Response (shouldRespond()): The trap signals the Drosera Relay to execute a function on a separate, deployed Notifier Contract, logging the stale feed's address and timestamp via an event.

 Project Structure

+- File
+StalePriceFeedTrap.sol
+- Type
+Drosera Trap
-File	- Type	- Description
+- Description
-StalePriceFeedTrap.sol	Drosera Trap	The core logic.
+The core logic.
 Collects the timestamp and checks for staleness against a 1-hour threshold.

+- File
+PriceFeedNotifier.sol
+- Type
+Response Contract
+- Description
-PriceFeedNotifier.sol	Response Contract	The target contract that receives the alert from the Drosera Relay and emits a PriceFeedIsStale event.
+The target contract that receives the alert from the Drosera Relay and emits a PriceFeedIsStale event.

+- File
+MockAggregatorOracle.sol
+- Type
+Testing Mock
+- Description
-MockAggregatorOracle.sol	Testing Mock	A deployable mock for the Chainlink Aggregator V3 interface, used for testing and deployment on testnets (like Hoodi). drosera.toml	Configuration	Defines the execution parameters, targets the response contract, and specifies the network settings.
+A deployable mock for the Chainlink Aggregator V3 interface, used for testing and deployment on testnets (like Hoodi).

+- File
+drosera.toml
+- Type
+Configuration
+- Description
+Defines the execution parameters, targets the response contract, and specifies the network settings.

 Contract Details

 StalePriceFeedTrap.sol

 Monitored Feed: 0xfb3B397F3D52E214630DECE30a4C6cF2563Fc24A (This should be replaced with a production Chainlink address when moving off-testnet).

 Stale Threshold: 3600 seconds (1 hour).

 PriceFeedNotifier.sol

 This contract defines the alert mechanism.
 Any monitoring system (like a custom bot or dashboard) can subscribe to this event to trigger off-chain alerts or on-chain governance actions.

 Solidity